 Shining Hope Farms’ Therapy Services Program

-We offer equine assisted therapies including physical and occupational therapy, speech-language pathology, and mental health counseling.
+We offer physical and occupational therapy, speech-language pathology (including hippotherapy when appropriate), and mental health counseling (utilizing equine interaction when appropriate).

 Mental Health Counseling

-Shining Hope Farms’ mental health counseling incorporates equine assisted psychotherapy, an interactive process in which a licensed mental health professional (psychologist, social worker or counselor) working with an appropriately credentialed equine professional, partners with suitable equine(s) to address psychotherapy goals set forth by the mental health professional and the client.
+Shining Hope Farms’ mental health counseling incorporates equine interaction, a process in which a licensed mental health professional (psychologist, social worker or counselor) working with an appropriately credentialed equine professional, partners with suitable equine(s) to address psychotherapy goals set forth by the mental health professional and the patient.

-We are in network with Partners Behavioral Health Management, all managed care plans, plus most major insurance companies.
+We are in network with Partners Behavioral Health Management, Alliance Health, all managed care plans, plus most major insurance companies.

 Why use a horse?

-The equine is a critically important partner in the work of EAP.
+The equine is an incredibly beneficial tool to utilize for counseling.
 The equine’s prey nature and intense sensitivity to subtle changes in their environment make them perfect partners for professionals who teach a wide range of life and coping skills.

 What does it mean that the horse acts as a “biofeedback machine”?

 The concept that horses might be helpful or healing to people struggling with mental health issues is based on the idea that horses (as domesticated prey animals) are extremely sensitive to changes in the human being (as a predatory creature).
 Due to their sensitivity, horses react and respond to people differently based upon the person’s emotional state.
 Since we know that emotional states in human beings also impact our physiology, it only makes sense that horses can smell or sense (using their vomeronasal organ) those changes.
-The horse acts as a large biofeedback machine, providing the client and the therapist with information regarding the client’s moods and changes within those moods.
-If a client arrives anxious the horse will act and respond one way.
-If the client is able to reduce his or her anxiety, the horse’s behaviors will also change.
-This provides a plethora of information and skill building opportunities for both the client and the therapist.
+The horse acts as a large biofeedback machine, providing the patient and the therapist with information regarding the patient’s moods and changes within those moods.
+If a patient arrives anxious the horse will act and respond one way.
+If the patient is able to reduce his or her anxiety, the horse’s behaviors will also change.
+This provides a plethora of information and skill building opportunities for both the patient and the therapist.

-Addresses the motor needs of each client to promote functional outcomes in skill areas related to gross motor ability such as sitting, standing and walking.
+Addresses the motor needs of each patient to promote functional outcomes in skill areas related to gross motor ability such as sitting, standing and walking.

 Addresses fine motor control, sensory integration, feeding skills, attentional skills and functional daily living skills in a progressively challenging manner.